he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Mask of Pain.md

 **Orc:**

-A creature with this trait is a member of the [[Orc]] ancestry.
+A creature with this trait is a member of the [[DATABASE/ancestry/Orc|orc]] ancestry.
 These green-skinned people tend to have darkvision.
 An ability with this trait can be used or selected only by orcs.
 An item with this trait is created and used by orcs.